Engaged in the Master’s leadership and ministry training.

 The literal statement of the Great Commission, Jesus’ last command, has been formative in NYDS’s calling to provide the Master’s leadership and ministry training.

-As you are going, disciple all ethnic peoples, Baptizing them into the name of the Father, and of the Son, and of the Holy Spirit, And teaching them to obey vigilantly all that I commanded.
-Look, I am with you every day until the end of the age.
+As you are going, disciple all ethnic peoples, baptizing them into the name of the Father, and of the Son, and of the Holy Spirit and teaching them to obey vigilantly all that I commanded.
+Look!
+I am with you every day until the end of the age.

 To educate, equip and empower Christian people of all ethnicities — to excel in Biblical nurture, ministry and leadership — to engage life in NYC and the world with the Lord Jesus Christ’s purposes and perspectives — to effect transformations that please and honor him.